getify/You-Dont-Know-JS/async & performance/ch6.md

 One of the most common areas of curiosity -- indeed, some developers can get quite obsessed about it -- is in analyzing and testing various options for how to write a line or chunk of code, and which one is faster.

-We're going to look at some of these issues, but it's important to understand from the outset that this chapter is **not** about the obsession of micro-performance issues, like whether some given browser can run `++a` faster than `a++`.
-The more important goal of this chapter is to figure out what kinds of JS performance matter and which ones don't.
+We're going to look at some of these issues, but it's important to understand from the outset that this chapter is **not** about feeding the obsession of micro-performance issues, like whether some given JS engine can run `++a` faster than `a++`.
+The more important goal of this chapter is to figure out what kinds of JS performance matter and which ones don't, *and how to tell the difference*.

 But even before we get there, we need to explore how to most accurately and reliably test JS performance, because there's tons of misconceptions and myths that have flooded our collective cult knowledge base.
 We've got to sift through all that junk to find some clarity.

 ## Benchmarking

 OK, time to start dispelling some misconceptions.
-I'd wager the vast majority of JS devs, if asked to benchmark the speed (execution time) of a certain operation, would go about it something like this:
+I'd wager the vast majority of JS developers, if asked to benchmark the speed (execution time) of a certain operation, would initially go about it something like this:

 ```js
 var start = (new Date()).getTime();	// or `Date.now()`